 No, credits you earn at Southwest Tech though the Liberal Arts Program will transfer to numerous colleges and universities.
 Each individual course completed can be evaluated for transfer.

 To complete a liberal arts degree you can take up to 30 credits of Southwest Tech courses.
-The remaining credits will be earned through Nicolet College courses offered at Southwest Tech or through ITV or online options.
+The remaining credits will be earned through Nicolet College courses offered at Southwest Tech through online options.